kragen/derctuo/magnesium-fuel.md

-The oxygen-magnesium reaction produces no gaseous products unless the temperature is allowed to go very high (magnesia boils at 3600°, though magnesium melts at 650°), but the water-magnesium reaction produces hydrogen.
+The oxygen-magnesium reaction produces no gaseous products unless the temperature is allowed to go very high (magnesia boils at 3600°, though magnesium melts at 650° and boils at 1091°), but the water-magnesium reaction produces hydrogen.
 The MAGIC engine secondarily burns the hydrogen produced in air to recover the enthalpy of formation of the water, which was drawn from the initial water–magnesium reaction.
-[Water's standard enthalpy of formation][4] is -285.83 ±0.04 kJ/mol and its molar mass is 18.01528(33) g/mol.
-Magnesia's are -601.6 ±0.3 kJ/mol and 40.304 g/mol (compared to, say,
+[Water’s standard enthalpy of formation][4] is -285.83 ±0.04 kJ/mol and its molar mass is 18.01528(33) g/mol.
+Magnesia’s are -601.6 ±0.3 kJ/mol and 40.304 g/mol (compared to, say,
 -1675.7 kJ/mol and 101.960 g/mol for [alumina][8],
 nearly the same energy density);
-although I'm not very sure of my understanding of the thermodynamics, I think this means that splitting the water sucks up about half of the heat you'd otherwise get out of the reaction, since both MgO and H₂O have a single oxygen, so a mole of H₂O produces a mole of MgO; so you would need about twice the amount of magnesium to produce a given amount of energy.
+although I’m not very sure of my understanding of the thermodynamics, I think this means that splitting the water sucks up about half of the heat you’d otherwise get out of the reaction, since both MgO and H₂O have a single oxygen, so a mole of H₂O produces a mole of MgO; so you would need about twice the amount of magnesium to produce a given amount of energy.